manferlo81/build-function/README.md

   String representing the `id` to be used when expression is resolved.

-  If the `id` is not present in the current virtual scope, it will throw.
+  If the `id` is not present in the current virtual environment, it will throw.

 ***example***